DerekCresswell/GitManager/Readme.md

 cmake --build .
 ```

-Of course, you can use whatever build system you like.
+Of course, you can use whatever build system you like after generating with CMake.

 ### Installing

 After building, run the command `cmake --install .` (replace `.` with whatever directory you built the project in).
 Use whatever build system you'd like.\
-If you recieve an error first try running the command as a root user such as running the command with `sudo` if you are on Unix.
+If you recieve an error first try running the command as a root user such as running the command with `sudo` if you are on Linux systems.

 ## Configuration